Aditya-1500/Techademics/README.md

-# Techademics: Academic Management System
+# Techademics: Academic Management System (Prototype)

 ## Features of this Project